gh9869827/fifo-dev-dsl/fifo_dev_dsl/domain_specific/mini_recurrence_converter_dsl/README.md

 > "every Monday at 9am"
 > "every last day of the month"
-> "every second Friday in October"
+> "every second Friday of the month at 8:45am"

 into structured recurrence rules that compute the next matching datetime using a symbolic, composable DSL.